tylermurry/tundra-fetch/README.md

 | repeatMode | `errorAfterLast` (default): Replay exactly as recorded but throw an error for further requests<br>`first`: Always repeat the first recorded response<br>`last`: Replay exactly as recorded and then repeat the last request forever

 #### Using Wildcards to Match Requests
-There are times when an application will post dynamic data to an endpoint so that the body will not be *exactly* the same each time (ex. including the current date in the request body).
-For these scenarios, Tundra provides a special wildcard syntax to allow request bodies to be fuzzy-matched.
+There are times when an application will use dynamic data and the body, headers or url will not be *exactly* the same each time (ex. including the current date in the request body).

+For these scenarios, Tundra provides a special wildcard syntax to allow requests to be fuzzy-matched:

+##### Matching the Body

 For example, let's say you have a profile with the following layout after capturing a request:
 ```javascript